lake-wg/authz/draft-selander-ace-ake-authz.md

 where

-* LOC_S is location information about the AAA server
+* LOC_S is location information about the authorization server
-* CC is a crypto context identifier for the security context between the device and the AAA server
+* CC is a crypto context identifier for the security context between the device and the authorization server
 * 'CIPHERTEXT_RQ' is the authenticated encrypted identity of the device with CC as Additional Data, more specifically:

 'CIPHERTEXT_RQ' is 'ciphertext' of COSE_Encrypt0 (Section 5.2-5.3 of {{RFC8152}}) computed from the following: